prodasl/zkSNARK-playground/README.md

 ```
 docker run -it --rm --entrypoint bash -v /home/todd/code/circom-playground/:/root/circuits circom
 ```
-**Note**
+> **Note**
-the above command uses the `-v` flage to mount the repository into the container environment, be sure to change `/home/todd/code/circome-playground` to the correct path on your mahcine.
+The above command uses the `-v` flag to mount the repository into the container environment, be sure to change `/home/todd/code/circome-playground` to the correct path on your mahcine.

 Now you're all set up to start using Circom and snarkjs.